LoopKit/loopdocs/docs/faqs/ios13.md

 That is a question that you should answer separate from Loop considerations.
 New iOS releases often have bugs in them, so I tend to avoid updating my daughter's phone for a bit.
 Instead, I update my phone and test things out first.
 Dexcom's app could have problems even...who knows.
 But, I certainly want to get a chance to kick-the-tires (or watch other people kick tires) for a bit before I try new iOS releases.
 Once I see things are ok and working without major issues, then I'll update her phone's iOS.
 Plus, going backwards once you've updated is a pain and usually not possible shortly after the new version is released.

 Also, I don't update iOS until I've had time to update my macOS and Xcode as well.
-Once you update iOS, you'll likely have to do matching updates to other Apple software for Loop building...so might as make sure you successfully update the other pieces so that everything is squared away.
+Once you update iOS, you'll likely have to do matching updates to other Apple software for Loop building...so you might as well make sure you successfully update the other pieces so that everything is squared away.

 ## Will my Loop keep working if I don't update to iOS 13?